What Is Brazilian Manual Lymphatic Drainage (MLD)?

 Support for detoxification after intense physical activity or unhealthy eating

-For example, individuals recovering from cosmetic procedures like liposuction or cellulite treatments often use Brazilian Manual Lymphatic Drainage to speed healing and reduce bruising.
+For example, individuals recovering from cosmetic procedures like liposuction or treatments often use Brazilian Manual Lymphatic Drainage to speed healing and reduce bruising.

 How the Treatment Works